Global minimum tax and Hong Kong minimum top-up tax for multinational enterprise groups

 In July 2021, Hong Kong joined more than 130 jurisdictions in accepting the international tax reform framework of a two-pillar solution announced by the Organisation for Economic Co-operation and Development (OECD) to tackle base erosion and profit shifting risks arising from the digitalisation of the economy (commonly known as BEPS 2.0).
 To fulfil Hong Kong’s international obligation to tackle cross-border tax evasion and safeguard our taxing rights, the Financial Secretary announced in the 2024-25 Budget that Hong Kong would implement the global minimum tax in accordance with the BEPS 2.0 framework promulgated by the OECD, and a related Hong Kong minimum top-up tax (HKMTT) from 2025 onwards.

-The Inland Revenue (Amendment) (Minimum Tax for Multinational Enterprise Groups) Bill 2024 (the Amendment Bill) was gazetted on 27 December 2024 to give effect to the initiative.
+The Inland Revenue (Amendment) (Minimum Tax for Multinational Enterprise Groups) Ordinance 2025 (the Amendment Ordinance) was enacted on 6 June 2025 to give effect to the initiative.

 Under Pillar Two of BEPS 2.0, a global minimum tax of 15% is imposed on multinational enterprise (MNE) groups with annual consolidated revenue of EUR 750 million or above in at least two of the four fiscal years immediately preceding the current fiscal year (i.e. in-scope MNE groups) through two interlocking rules, namely: